-Scott Lincicome is an international trade attorney with White & Case, LLP.
-He has extensive experience in trade litigation before the U.S. Department of Commerce, the U.S. International Trade Commission, the U.S. Court of International Trade, the European Commission, the World Trade Organization’s (WTO) Dispute Settlement Body and various other international jurisdictions.
-Scott also advises clients on U.S. bilateral and regional trade agreements, trade-related regulations and legislation, and U.S. trade policy, as well as WTO matters, including accessions, compliance, negotiations and the Doha Round of multilateral trade negotiations.
-He specializes in advising clients on how to best conform their transactions and policies to global trade rules and related national regulations.
+Scott Lincicome is an international trade attorney with extensive experience in trade litigation before the United States Department of Commerce, the US International Trade Commission (ITC), the US Court of International Trade, the European Commission and the World Trade Organization’s (WTO) Dispute Settlement Body.
+He has also advised corporate and sovereign clients on US bilateral and regional trade agreements and US trade policy, as well as WTO matters, including accessions, compliance and multilateral trade negotiations.
+Scott is also a Visiting Lecturer at Duke University, where he teaches a course on US trade policy and politics.

 From 1998-2001 Scott was as a trade policy research assistant at the Cato Institute.
 Since 2009, Scott has authored or co-authored several policy papers published by the Cato Institute and other organizations.
 He also blogs on international trade politics and policy at his personal blog, lincicome.blogspot.com.